MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operating-guide.md

 5. In the **Email and accounts** screen, select **Work or school account**, and then select **Continue**.

-6. In the **Work or school account** screen, enter the credentials you created during the trial sign-up or the credentials provided to you by the administrator who installed the app.
+6. In the **Work or school account** screen, enter the credentials provided by your administrator.

     ![Sign in to HoloLens)](media/sign-in-hololens.PNG "Sign in to HoloLens")